iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 There is one video section and one audio section.
 The video section `Codec ID` is `v210`, which is the 10-bit Uncompressed Codec.
 The `Format` for the audio section is `PCM` which is uncompressed audio.
 You can even look down at the `Sampling rate` and `Bit Depth` fields and see that they are `48.0 kHz` and `24bit` respectively.
 This is a nice 10-bit Uncompressed MOV file with 48kHz/24bit audio.
 A great choice for video preservation.

+One of the most helpful fields that mediainfo can give you is the `Compression Mode` field.
+This will either say `Lossless` or `Lossy`.
+If the mode is `Lossy` then you know the file is not sufficient for preservation!

 Another way to probe the file for information is to run this command

 ```